-All Students studying on a VTCT NVQ programme are required to access E-classes via Google Classrooms to complete and submit set work from home on non physical class days.
+All Students studying on a VTCT NVQ programme are required to access E-classes via Google Classrooms & pivot point to complete and submit set homework on non salon class days.

-(E-learning is a compulsory part of the course, all learners will be tracked weekly via E-learning, failure to complete the set work can result in removal from the programme).
+(Both in salon classes & E-learning is a compulsory part of the course, all learners will be tracked weekly, failure to attend or complete the set work will result in removal from the programme).

 What does this course involve?

 To successfully complete the programme students will be graded and assessed on a range of the following:

 What will I be studying on Class Days?

 Classes will consist of Theory in the morning’s followed by practical sessions after Lunch until evening.
 Practical classes consist of demonstrations & practice on training blocks, students or real paying clients.
 Once students have successfully completed training on model heads and blocks they will move on to completing summative assessments on clients.

 Theory lessons will be delivered in class by each of the programme lecturers to prepare learners for all assignment and examination work providing enough information for all learners to successfully pass all requirements.
 Theory Material will also be available online for students to refer to throughout the course and after graduation.

 - Assignments (There will be 1 assignment for every module).